danbev/learning-iot/README.md

 Now if we hook up a power source we will not get a current flowing initially as the depletion region prevents the flow.
-But if the batteri has enough voltage, like > 0.7v this will overcome the.
+But if the batteri has enough voltage, like > 0.7v this will overcome the barrier.
 ```
                Depletion Region
             N          ↓        P